Fat shaming does not make good comedy material

 If Arbour never meant a word of it, it comes down to her not being good at what she does.
 We get the joke, Nicole.
 That’s why it doesn’t warrant any laughs.
 People and comedy deserve better.

-Opinion columnist Carol Cao is a creative writing and media production senior and may be reached [email protected]
+Opinion columnist Carol Cao is a creative writing and media production senior and may be reached at [email protected]